-If Council requires you to work on a Saturday or Sunday, you will receive penalty rates calculated using your ordinary rate of pay.
-If you ask to work your ordinary hours on a Saturday or Sunday, you will not receive any penalty rates.
+If Council requires employees to work on a Saturday or Sunday, employees will receive penalty rates calculated using an employee's ordinary rate of pay.
+If an employee asks to work their ordinary hours on a Saturday or Sunday, an employee will not receive any penalty rates.

-- 12.1 Except as otherwise provided, ordinary hours worked on a Saturday shall attract a 25% penalty in addition to the ordinary hourly rate of pay and ordinary hours worked on a Sunday shall attract a 50% penalty in addition to the ordinary hourly rate of pay. - 12.2 The ordinary hours worked by employees engaged in the following functions shall attract a 50% penalty in addition to the ordinary hourly rate of pay for work on a Saturday and a 100% penalty in addition to the ordinary hourly rate of pay for work on a Sunday: - 12.2.1 Mechanical trades (Workshops) - 12.2.2 Parks and reserves - 12.2.3 Waste - 12.3 An employee may request to work ordinary hours on a Saturday and/or a Sunday in lieu of the ordinary hours the employee would otherwise be rostered to work. - 12.3.1 An employee's request must be in writing and must outline a period within which the arrangement is to be reviewed. - 12.3.2 Council will not unreasonably withhold agreement to such a request. - 12.3.3 Any such agreement shall not apply to new or vacant provisions. - 12.4 Where an employee requests to work ordinary hours on a Saturday and/or a Sunday under the provisions of clause 12.3, Council shall not be required to pay the penalty rate provided clauses 12.1 or 12.2 or 12.3. - 12.5 Saturday Work - Library Services Employees - 12.5.1 Library services employees will receive the following penalty rates for work on Saturday:
+- 12.1 Except as otherwise provided, ordinary hours worked on a Saturday shall attract a 25% penalty in addition to the ordinary hourly rate of pay and ordinary hours worked on a Sunday shall attract a 50% penalty in addition to the ordinary hourly rate of pay. - 12.2 The ordinary hours worked by employees engaged in the following functions shall attract a 50% penalty in addition to the ordinary hourly rate of pay for work on a Saturday and a 100% penalty in addition to the ordinary hourly rate of pay for workon a Sunday: - Mechanical trades (Workshops) - Parks and reserves - Waste - Library Services. - 12.3 An employee may request to work ordinary hours on a Saturday and/or a Sunday in lieu of the ordinary hours the employee would otherwise be rostered to work. - 12.3.1 An employee's request must be in writing and must outline a period within which the arrangement is to be reviewed. - 12.3.2 Council will not unreasonably withhold agreement to such a request. - 12.3.3 Any such agreement shall not apply to new or vacant provisions. - 12.4 Where an employee requests to work ordinary hours on a Saturday and/or a Sunday under the provisions of sub-clause 12.3, Council shall not be required to pay the penalty rate provided in sub-clauses 12.1 or 12.2.

+12.5 Saturday and Sunday Work - Cleaners